Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 		make
 		make install

+Alternativly if you have it installed you can use "checkinstall" instead of "make install" to install ruby in a more debian friendly way.

 At this time Fedora does not have Ruby 1.8.7.
 As a workaround it is possible to use [rvm](http://rvm.beginrescueend.com/) with a locally compiled Ruby installation.